lmolkova/semantic-conventions/docs/registry/attributes/heroku.md

 ## Heroku Attributes

-This document defines attributes for the Heroku platform on which application/s are running.

 | Attribute | Type | Description | Examples | Stability |
 |---|---|---|---|---|
 | <a id="heroku-app-id" href="#heroku-app-id">`heroku.app.id`</a> | string | Unique identifier for the application | `2daa2797-e42b-4624-9322-ec3f968df4da` | ![Development](https://img.shields.io/badge/-development-blue) |